emacs-mirror/emacs/mps/manual/source/glossary/p.rst

         neither :term:`strongly <strongly reachable>` nor
         :term:`softly <softly reachable>` nor :term:`weakly reachable`
-        and has been :term:`finalized <finalization>` and there is a path from the :term:`roots <root>` to it that contains at least one :term:`phantom reference`.
+        and has been :term:`finalized <finalization>` and there is a path from the :term:`roots` to it that contains at least one :term:`phantom reference`.

-        When the Java :term:`collector (1)` determines that an object is phantom reachable, the :term:`reference objects <reference object>` containing the phantom references are enqueued.
+        When the Java :term:`collector (1)` determines that an object is phantom reachable, the :term:`reference objects` containing the phantom references are enqueued.

         The Java specification says that the phantom reference is not cleared when the reference object is enqueued, but actually,